mzeidan23/mzportfolio/README.md

 # mzportfolio
-This is Michael Zeidan's portfolio of different programs and such I've learned and made with my different languages.
+This is Michael Zeidan's portfolio of different programs and such I've learned and made with different languages.